Frequently Asked Questions

 Not suggested if liner will be in direct contact:

 The Squarefoot gardening method is simply the best way to plan and manage your garden.
-Have a look at our Seed Collection to discover how many of each type of veggie you can plant per squarefoot.
+Discover how many of each type of veggie you can plant per squarefoot.

 In summary: